abhinavprakash199/FPGA---Fabric-Design-and-Architecture/README.md

 - Then we have to do the technology mapping with ABC
 - Then mannualy implement the circuit using VPR
 2. **Automatically Running the VTR Flow**
-- In Automatically Running the VTR Flow insted of invoking Odin II and ABC we use some existing file and VPR with the help of these files.
+- In Automatically Running the VTR Flow insted of invoking Odin II and ABC I used some existing file and VPR with the help of these files.
 ### Automatically Running VTR
 - To Automatically Run the VTR Flow
-We will be invoking python script present at
+I will be invoking python script present at
 >$VTR_ROOT/vtr_flow/scripts/run_vtr_flow.py
 - **NOTE** This `run_vtr_flow.py file` is alraedy available for this Open FPGA (for our simplicity) if we are Automatically Running the VTR Flow.
 - **NOTE** This `EArch.xml` is already available (nearly 40 differnet FPGA Architectures available) available (For  our own FPGA achitecture it can be written using xml langage)